wercker-labs/wercker-blog/source/posts/2013-08-22-Deploying-Go-to-Google-App-Engine.md

 tags: deployment, golang, AppEngine
 author: Pieter Joost van de Sande
 gravatarhash: 5864d682bb0da7bedf31601e4e3172e7
-published: false
 ---

 <h4 class="subheader">
 <a href="http://golang.org">Go</a> is one of my favorite languages.
-It like how it brings the many advantages from dynamic languages to the static world.
+I like how it brings the many advantages from dynamic languages to the static world.
 Also Google App Engine is a mature platform that offers benefits such as switching versions, feature switches and a pack of various services out of the box.
 In this post I describe how I leverage wercker to deploy my Go application to App Engine.
 </h4>

 READMORE